Axel Kicillof: Public image

-Kicillof is the subject of a 2012 book, El Creyente: ¿Quién es Axel Kicillof?
-(The Believer: Who Is Axel Kicillof?), by Ezequiel Burgo, who has described him as “the strongest Economy Minister Argentina has had in a decade”.
-According to Burgo, Kicillof “blindly believes in the economic policy that he transmits to the President.”
-His dream, Burgo has said, “is to lead Argentina's economy, plan it, mold it to his liking.”
+According to Clarín, Kicillof completed an ideological turn from teaching Marxist economics to the doctrine of Juan Perón, having joined the Justicialist Party and becoming vice president of the party.
+As goveror, he was described by journalist Federico Rivas Molina as combining academic scholarship with overwhelming charisma.
+Kicillof was also the subject of a 2012 biography by journalist Ezequiel Burgo, El Creyente: ¿Quién es Axel Kicillof?
+(The Believer: Who Is Axel Kicillof?), which portrayed him as "the strongest Economy Minister Argentina has had in a decade".
+Burgo wrote that Kicillof "blindly believes in the economic policy that he transmits to the President", and that his aspiration was "to lead Argentina's economy, plan it, mold it to his liking".